 To comply with federal Title IV regulations governing distance learning, CIIS is required to verify students’ locations prior to engaging in financial transactions.
 Also, to comply with state authorization regulations governing distance learning and clinical placements, CIIS is required to verify students’ locations prior to each semester of registration.
 Students are required to confirm their location three times a calendar year (every 120 days) via Colleague Self-Service to a) confirm their official address of record, and b) indicate the state in which they will be physically located while taking their online coursework in the upcoming semester.
 A student is required to report to the Registrar’s Office any change in their physical location during the semester; the change needs to be reported in advance of moving.

 If a student’s current location is outside the state of California and the student is enrolled in a CIIS online program or taking an online class offered in a CIIS residential program, the student should also check the information below to verify CIIS’s authorization to offer distance education to students physically located outside the state of California.
-If prospective students have questions about this, contact the Admissions Office.
-Current students should contact the Associate Provost for Learning and Technology.

 Some states require institutions to be authorized or exempt in order to enroll online students located in the state.
 Not all states have this requirement.
 Below is the list of states from which CIIS may or may not enroll online students.

 - New Mexico